Stephanie Potter – President

-Barbara is in retail management for JCPENNEY.
-She has been with them for 33 years.
+Barbara spent more than 33 years in retail management for JCPENNEY.
+Recently retired, she has become more active with Rob’s Kids.
 She is actively involved with her community through Rotary International, Women’s Breakfast Network, American Cancer Society and Rob’s Kids, Inc.

 Barbara believes that if you supply the correct tools to people, they have the ability to grow and achieve their goals.
 She is dedicated to the development of youth.
 She implements many fund raising events to support local community non-profits.

 Stephanie Kae Sutter graduated from NKU with two degrees, Organizational Communication and Fine Art, with a minor in Marketing.
 She was Director of several Art Galleries before she switched her focus to Insurance and raising her 8 year old son, Spencer.

 Stephanie is a small business owner under the umbrella of Kentucky Farm Bureau Mutual Insurance Company.
 In her 7 years in insurance, she has built and retained $1M book of business.
 Stephanie is an award winning insurance agent including the 2011 Multiline Sales Award from NAIFA.

 Serving as current and past President of NAIFA, Northern KY, she also has served as Membership VP on the PTA at Erpenbeck Elementary.
 She is current and past President of her BNI chapter.
 As well as volunteering in the community passing out DNA kits and other volunteer opportunities.